Central High School (Fresno, California): History

 Facing the near capacity situation at the West Campus, as well as the increase in enrollment in the following years, the Central Unified School Board approved the construction of another high school campus.
 The campus was built on 60 acres on the northwest corner of Dakota Ave. and Cornelia Ave.
 The campus officially welcomed its students during the 1996–1997 school year.
 Much controversy came from which students would attend which campus or if students would be divided and attend both schools.
 Originally all freshmen students were required to attend West Campus while sophomore, junior, and senior students had the option to go to East Campus, or stay at West campus.
 However, with the steady increase in freshmen students every year, the district decided to let freshman choose to go to either West Campus or East Campus.
 However, freshman attending East Campus must enroll in one of four of the career academies on Campus.
 Enrollment in either of the academies requires a four-year commitment to East Campus.

 Athletics

-Central is part of the CIF Central Section and competes in the Tri-River-Athletic-Conference (TRAC) in all sports with Buchanan, Clovis High School, Clovis East, Clovis North and Clovis West.
+Central East is part of the CIF Central Section and competes in the Tri-River-Athletic-Conference (TRAC) in all sports with Buchanan, Clovis High School, Clovis East, Clovis North and Clovis West.